 - Students must complete a Concurrent Enrollment Packet that includes an application and an Special Admit Form-- High School.

 - Be signed by your high school principal or another designated official.

 - Indicate the specific courses that they have been approved to register.

-- Register for coursework in person at Admissions and Records.
+- Register for coursework via Self-Service

 - Concurrently enrolled students may not enroll in more than 11 units (Students are strongly recommended to NOT enroll for more than 6 units in a semester.
 High school students approved to take more than 11 units will be responsible for paying full fees as a regular student.

 Other Important Facts for Concurrent Enrollment Students:

 - They are considered adults with regard to their records; all records are confidential unless released by the student and are protected by regulations of the Federal Educational Rights and Privacy Act (FERPA).